torik42/YaLafi/README.md

 - Use `python -m pip install [--user] yalafi`.
   This installs the last version uploaded to [PyPI](https://www.pypi.org).
   Module pip itself can be installed with `python -m ensurepip`.
-- Place yalafi/ or a link to it in the current directory.
+- Say `python -m pip install [--user] git+https://github.com/matze-dd/YaLafi.git@master`.
+  This installs the current snapshot from here.
+- Download the archive from here and unpack it.
-- Place yalafi/ in a standard directory like `/usr/lib/python3.?/` or `~/.local/lib/python3.?/site-packages/`.
+  Place yalafi/ in the working directory, or in a standard directory like `/usr/lib/python3.x/` or `~/.local/lib/python3.x/site-packages/`.
-- Place yalafi/ somewhere else and set environment variable PYTHONPATH accordingly.
+  You can also locate it somewhere else and set environment variable PYTHONPATH accordingly.

 [Back to top](#yalafi-yet-another-latex-filter)